 How do HR managers and CEOs ensure that they’re nurturing the mental health of their employees, to keep workflow flowing?

-At Wurkr we are providing a solution to these very real problems.
-Wurkr isn’t just another platform that enables you to join in conversations and check in on colleagues, it’s a SaaS platform that enables teams to integrate and innovate.
+At Wurkr, we are providing a solution to these very real problems.
+Wurkr isn’t just another platform that enables you to join in conversations and check in on colleagues in remote working, it’s a SaaS platform that enables teams to integrate and innovate.
 It recreates an in-office experience, online.
 So when you clock in in the morning, you can see who else is in the office.
 Need to speak to Colin in accounts?
 You can walk across the hallway, knock on his door and walk right in.
 Need to arrange a meeting with key external suppliers?
 No worries, the boardroom can be set up for you.
 Fancy a quick chat with Kathy in the kitchen?
 No worries, just keep an eye on her movements, or drop her a quick message via the direct messaging option.